-During the year the Trust made significant progress in eliminating the overall revenue deficit.
-This was due to tighter controls put in place by the Trust leadership team, which was supported by Headteachers / Principals.
+During the year the Trust made significant progress in maintaining a strong financial position.
+This was due to tight controls put in place by the Trust leadership team, which was supported by Headteachers / Principals.
 The Trust has also benefited from decreased costs associated with the coronavirus pandemic, such as reduced public examination fees, cost of catering provisions and learning resources.
 The pandemic also brought about financial challenges related to increased cleaning costs and the loss of income from facility hire and extended school provision.
-In 2019-20 the Local Authority have also taken 5% of school budgets to fund their high needs block deficit, which has had a significant impact on all school budgets and the Trust overall.
+In 2020 21 the Local Authority have also taken 5% of school budgets to fund their high needs block deficit, which has had a significant impact on all school budgets and the Trust overall.